Let's talk ADHD

 Attention Deficit/Hyperactivity Disorder (ADHD), also referred to as Attention Deficit Disorder (ADD), is the most common neurodevelopmental condition.
 Symptoms of ADHD include inattention, hyperactivity, and impulsively.
 These symptoms manifest and cause varying impacts on children, adolescents, and adults.
 Impacts have been found to cause difficulties within social functioning, managing home and work responsibilities, maintaining positive self esteem, communicating with others, and managing executive functioning skills.

-The diagnosis of ADHD should only be made by a clinical psychologist or other appropriately qualified healthcare professional.
+The diagnosis of ADHD should only be made by a clinical psychiatrist, psychologist, or other appropriately qualified healthcare professional.
 The ADHD test will include a clinical interview, an objective test, and rating scales.

 The first step is to complete a clinical interview with a provider to review symptoms, history, and goals for services.